 It may take a while before your fears lessen.
 But it may help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
 Our document called Living With Uncertainty: The Fear of Cancer Recurrence gives more detailed information on this.

 Your follow-up should include regular skin and lymph node exams by yourself and by your doctor.
+Along with these exams, imaging tests such as x-rays or CT scans may be recommended for some patients.
 How often you need follow-up visits depends on the stage of your melanoma when you were diagnosed and other factors.